xvvvyz/catz/README.md

 Things to be Done
 -----------------

-* real slave functionality (in progress)
 * get play tokens from 8tracks
-* store in database when mix is done
 * always tag songs
 * look into downloading huge mixes
 * songza support